 - Ask your acupuncturist if he/she knows of another good acupuncturist close to where you will be vacationing.
 If not, try an online referral service like www.acufinder.com where you can look acupuncturists up by zip code, read about a practitioner’s credentials and specialties, get contact information and be sure that the practitioner is legit.

 - No acupuncturists listed in the area where you’ll be?
-You may still be able to find someone local who just doesn’t advertise online.
+You may still be able to find someone local who just doesn’t advertise online and in any of the local assisted-living centers.
 Be sure to ask if the practitioner is a Licensed Acupuncturist in that state or province (MDs and chiropractors who perform acupuncture typically have much less extensive acupuncture training than Lic Ac’s), ask what style of acupuncture he/she practices (your own acupuncturist can tell you what style you’ve been receiving and you may want to stick with that if you’ve had good results) and ask about cost and/or insurance coverage if that’s important to you.
 Note: Whenever you are seen by a new practitioner, that person will need to evaluate you, so it will be considered a first-time appointment – anything else could be considered malpractice!